pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_67.md

 ## TYPES OF QUESTIONS THAT YOU WILL FREQUENTLY COME ACROSS IN ASSIGNMENTS

-In your assignments, you will often be asked to write short paragraphs or longer essays in which you have to “explain” a particular concept, “iden- tify” certain features, or “prove” a certain point.
+In your assignments, you will often be asked to write short paragraphs or longer essays in which you have to “explain” a particular concept, “identify” certain features, or “prove” a certain point.

 It’s sometimes difficult to figure out exactly what these questions mean -- which is why we are providing you with the following explanations: